-The first church here built around 549, damaged in 732 and restored in the early 9th century.
+The first church was built here around 549, damaged in 732, and restored in the early 9th century.
 In the 10th century, it became a necropolis with three cemeteries.
 Archbishop Hugh of Die requested its reconstruction, which was accomplished during the 11th and 12th centuries (the bell tower built in 1440).
-The church was damaged during the siege of the city by the Baron of Adrets, then during the revolution in 1793, it was transformed into a saltpeter (Potassium nitrate) store and finally it became a parish church in 1801.
+The church was damaged during the siege of the city by the Baron of Adrets.
+During the revolution in 1793, it was transformed into a saltpeter (Potassium nitrate) store, and finally, it became a parish church in 1801.

 Many changes were made to the church during the 19th century, along with numerous additions: the lantern of the top of the octagonal tower in 1835, the Gothic portal in 1877, paintings by Paul Borel added to the choir in 1899, the eleven bells of the bell tower, and so forth.
-The church, like every other parish church in the area is open only for a few hours daily (during the mass hours), so it is almost impossible to visit the interior.
+Like every other parish church in the area, the church is open only for a few hours daily (during the mass hours), so it is almost impossible to visit the interior.

-Regardless of visiting the interior of the church, walk around it in a small middle-ages labyrinth and finally end your walk in Vieux Lyon on Passerelle Saint-Vincent over Saone River for a 3600 view of the city.
+Regardless of visiting the church's interior, walk around it in a small middle-ages labyrinth and finally end your walk in Vieux Lyon on Passerelle Saint-Vincent over Saone River for a 3600 view of the city.